Sustainable business: Terminology

 The concept of sustainability refers to the ability to meet the needs without compromising the ability of future generations to meet their own.
 In business, sustainability includes aligning economic growth with environmental protection.
 It emphasizes practices that minimize ecological damage, such as the reduction of waste and the limitation of greenhouse gas emissions that contribute to rising atmospheric CO2 levels.

-The term sustainable business is related to other concepts such as corporate social responsibility (CSR), coporate citizenship, and responsible business.
+The term sustainable business is related to other concepts such as corporate social responsibility (CSR), corporate citizenship, and responsible business.
 The triple bottom line, introduced by John Elkington in the 1990s, expands all this idea by evaluating business success across people, planet, and profit dimensions.

 In contrast, short-termism refers to the prioritizing short-term financial outcome at the expense of long-term interests.
 Short-termism discourages investment in sustainable initiatives, contributing to source depletion and increased CO2 emissions.
 Short-termism has become a relevant theme in sustainability discussions, as balancing financial outcomes with environmental and social considerations is a challenge within modern business practices.

 Green businesses are sometimes considered as possible mediators of economic-environmental relations, even if the business has a minimal effect on lowering atmospheric levels.
 The definition of "green jobs" is ambiguous.
-Still, it is generally agreed that these jobs, the result of green business, should be linked to "clean energy" and contribute to reducing greenhouse gases.
+Still, it is generally agreed that these jobs, the result of green business, should be linked to sustainable energy and contribute to reducing greenhouse gases.
 These corporations can be seen as generators of not only "green energy" but as producers of new "materializes" that are the product of the technologies these firms developed and deployed.